roIyat/hokachan/README.md

 Introduction
 ------------

-Recaptcha of google has been successfully removed and apc and xcache functions have been purged considering they are dead.
-Php caching should be fine.
-Cool-PHP-Captcha seems to work with no issues.
+Let's look into integrating the search form into the boards.

-Czaks made a modification that has an issue with the installation. just import the database manually. i'm using 5.6 php so don't know if 7.0 has it too.
-Will fix soon though.
+<strike>Czaks made a modification that has an issue with the installation.</.strike> If you imported the code with git just import the database manually.
+I have no clue why it gives vichan.boards table doesn't exist when you install from git but works fine when you install it from zip file.